wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/upgrade-migrate-windows-clients/includes/5-compare-upgrade-migration-considerations.md

 ### Refresh

 Historically, technicians used the in-place migration steps to perform an OS upgrade and refresh the OS on the PC.
 Performing an in-place migration was expected if a device is having issues or wants to clean up legacy data and applications quickly.
-This process is called “refreshing the PC” or “wipe-and-load” even though the steps are essentially an in-place migration, only the OS is being replaced with the same version.
+This process is called "refreshing the PC" or "wipe-and-load" even though the steps are essentially an in-place migration, only the OS is being replaced with the same version.

 With Windows 10 and 11, this process is no longer necessary.
 Instead, administrators can perform the **Reset this PC** feature. **Reset this PC** essentially reverts the machine to a fresh install.
 It also provides the option to keep user files or delete everything.
 It would be best if you reinstalled applications with either option.
-In scenarios where the device isn’t being upgraded to a new version of Windows, the **Reset this PC** option can be quicker and easier than performing an in-place migration.
+In scenarios where the device isn't being upgraded to a new version of Windows, the **Reset this PC** option can be quicker and easier than performing an in-place migration.

 ### Migration